seth-milojevic/chumba-claim-daily/README.md

 - [Cron job running the script directly on the host machine](#host-machine)
 - [Cron job runnint the script within a docker container](#docker)

-[!NOTE]
+> [!NOTE]
-Both methods will utilize the crontab of the host machine.
-The only difference is where the claim-daily script is executed.
+> Both methods will utilize the crontab of the host machine.
+The only difference is where the chumba-claim-daily script is executed.

 ### Host Machine